8 Common Job Interview Questions in English and How to Answer Them

 English Job Interview Questions

-There’s some great news when it comes to job interviews.
-It’s not all doom and gloom (bad).
+When it comes to job interviews, it’s not all doom and gloom (bad).
 Most recruiters these days ask the interviewees (you) the same basic questions.

-So with a little preparation, you can speak very well at your interview, even if you don’t have a very advanced level of English.
+So with a little preparation, you should be able to speak well at your interview, even if you don’t have a very advanced level of English.

 After greeting, shaking hands and introducing yourself, the next thing that interviewers are probably going to ask you to do is to talk about yourself.